kehantan/labbook/docs/protease_assay/product_std.rst

 #.
 Add 4 uL of each concentration of serial diluted AMC into designated wells.
 #.
 Read plate at 380 nm for excitation and 445 nm for emission.

-**Results**
+**Result analysis**

 * Graph can be plotted using GraphPad Prism or MS Excel.
 * The graph plotted should be linear.
 * Use simple linear regression model to fit the line of best fit into the data points.
+* :math:`R^{2}` should be close to 0.99.

 **Calculations**

 Adding AMC stock directly into the 384 well plate to get the desired concentration will result in pipetting extremely small volume and introduce error.
-Therefore an additional intermediate concentration was prepared.
+Therefore an additional intermediate concentration was prepared, or lower the concentration of stock solution.

 * AMC MW = 175.18 g/mol
 * 10 mg/mL = 57,084.1420 uM